- Determine how Dictyostelium cells stop their own proliferation, and develop potential new therapeutics for tuberculosis.

-- A secreted proliferation-inhibiting compound also acts as a chemorepellent, leading to a potential therapeutic for neutrophil-driven diseases such as acute respiratory distress syndrome.
+- Elucidate how a factor acts as a chemorepellent, leading to potential therapeutics for neutrophil-driven diseases such as acute respiratory distress syndrome, rheumatoid arthritis, and pressure and venous ulcers.

 Cell Number Counting